About

 de la guerre."
 Since the phrasing "The Game of War" is slightly awkward

-in English, we opted to title the RSG game using the original word
+in English, we opted to title the RSG game "Kriegspiel," using the original word

 In Debord's view the game represents the totality of factors at play in